cordawyn/digger/README.md

     reasoner = Digger::Reasoner.new "localhost", 8081
     kb_id = reasoner.new_knowledge_base

+If you want to log the debugging information that digger produces, you should assign a logger instance to Digger.logger:

+    require "logger"
+    Digger.logger = Logger.new("log/digger.log")

 To perform reasoning on the knowledge base, you need to upload it first to the remote reasoner:

     ontology = File.read("knowledge.owl")